Seawork Commercial Marine Conference

 Morning session: USVs

 Estimated at $US470m, the unmanned surface vessel market is expected to reach around $US1billion by 2022.
 USVs can augment and even replace divers in salvage, port security, fish farms surveillance, bridge and dam monitoring, research and education.
 This session will benefit any business that serves these sectors by helping them keep on top of the latest developments.
-In 2019 the Conference will focus on the commercial application of USV with a keynote address from Jukka Merenluoto of One Sea / DIMECC Ltd. The 2019 Conference will be Chaired by Dan Hook, Senior Director of L3 ASV with Simon Cheeseman, Sector Lead for Wave & Tidal Energy Ore Catapult, Moderating the Panel Discussion.
-The Panel will major on “Learning from the rest” An Oil & Gas perspective on operating autonomous systems.
+In 2019 the Conference will focus on the commercial application of USV with a keynote address from Jukka Merenluoto of One Sea / DIMECC Ltd. The 2019 Conference was Chaired by Dan Hook, Senior Director of L3 ASV with Simon Cheeseman, Sector Lead for Wave & Tidal Energy Ore Catapult, Moderated the Panel Discussion.
+The Panel majored on “Learning from the rest” An Oil & Gas perspective on operating autonomous systems.

 Afternoon session: Hybrid Propulsion

 With the ever increasing need to reduce operating costs and minimise fuel consumption, together with growing environmental and legislative pressures to bring down emissions, all vessel operators should be considering the benefits of embracing hybrid propulsion.
 This session will focus on the future of hybrid propulsion within the commercial marine industry and open discussions on this drive for change.
-The 2019 Conference will be Chaired by Duncan Duffy, Global Technology Lead of Electro-Technical Matters.
-The Keynote Address will be delivered by Dennis Doerffel of REAPsystems - presenting on the HEVIMA Project.
-5 additional presentations will be delivered focussing on hybrid propulsion across a wide range of commercial vessels along with a Panel discussion centring on “The case for hybrid pilot boats – economic, environmental & operational”.
-The Panel discussion will be moderated by Andy Page, MD of Chartwell Marine Ltd.
+The 2019 Conference was Chaired by Duncan Duffy, Global Technology Lead of Electro-Technical Matters.
+The Keynote Address was delivered by Dennis Doerffel of REAPsystems - presenting on the HEVIMA Project.
+5 additional presentations focussing on hybrid propulsion across a wide range of commercial vessels along with a Panel discussion centring on “The case for hybrid pilot boats – economic, environmental & operational”.
+The Panel discussion was moderated by Andy Page, MD of Chartwell Marine Ltd.

 Delegates were encouraged to join in the discussion opportunities and to share ideas and experiences with fellow workboat professionals and maximise on the opportunity to see the relevant services and products offered by our circa 610 exhibitors who represent workboat businesses from around the world.